 - Full tuition is due one month before your session.

 - Your tuition deposit is refundable until end of day April 1.

 - Cancellations after April 1 will forfeit $50 per adult (ages 13+) up to 30 days prior to your session start date.

-- Non-refundable deposits will be used for our Gift a Camper fund or may be transferred to a Family Camp or Retreat within a year of the event.
+- Non-refundable deposits may be transferred to a Family Camp or Retreat within a year of the event.
 The remaining balance is refundable up to 30 days prior to event, or within 30 days, is forfeited or may be transferred to a Family Camp or Retreat within a year of the event.

 - If your group or organization is coming to T Bar M for a retreat please review our cancelation and payment policies regarding guest groups here.

 Campers canceling due to illness, with doctor’s note, will receive their entire camp fee less deposit.

 Absences & Withdrawals

 T Bar M Directors reserve the right to dismiss any person whose influence and conduct becomes detrimental to the best interests of the program and/or event.
 No refunds will be made for dismissed persons or withdrawals.
 The only exception is for a withdrawal on Director’s or nurses orders, in which case we will prorate a refund based on the remaining days of the event.

 Full tuition is expected on or before due date to guarantee a spot in that event.
 Payments can be made by check via mail or electronic check.
 Options can include convenient auto-payments which can also be set up online under your account.